-The 'Copy to' context menu is available when right-clicking on a selection of mesh faces or drawing regions.
+The 'Copy to' context menu is available when right-clicking on a selection of mesh faces, mesh edges, drawing regions, or server or path edges.
 A new object of the specified type is created with an exact copy of the selected geometry.